 Our School Council is a group of children who meet twice a month to discuss important aspects of school life.
 The School Council members are voted in at the start of the year.
 Each class elects their representatives, one boy and one girl.

 - To improve the school according to the children’s points of view.

 - To make sure each class has a platform to voice their opinions.

 - To discuss and raise issues.

-In Year 6 we like to encourage our children to take on different areas of responsibility and set a good example to the rest of the school.
-We also believe this teaches our Year 6 children how to work as part of a team, help others and they develop empathy skills whilst working with younger children in school.
+In Year 6, we like to encourage our children to take on different areas of responsibility and set a good example to the rest of the school.
+We also believe this teaches our Year 6 children how to work as part of a team, help others and develop empathy skills whilst working with younger children in the school.
 Each child is assigned a different role which they take ownership of and fulfil to the best of their ability.

-Maryland’s monitors play a key role in helping to maintain good order around the school and to help implement and promote the school’s ethos.
+Our monitors play a key role in helping to maintain good order around the school and to help implement and promote the school’s ethos.